9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 How often should I update my life insurance beneficiary?

 Financial experts and insurers recommend reviewing your beneficiary designations at least once a year, even if nothing has changed.
-Any major life event — marriage, divorce, the birth of a child, the death of a beneficiary, or a significant change in relationships — should trigger an immediate review.
+Any major life event, such as marriage, divorce, the birth of a child, or the death of a beneficiary, should trigger an immediate review.
 It typically takes only a few minutes to log in to your insurer's online portal and confirm everything is current.
 Think of it as a small action that can save your family thousands of dollars and months of legal headaches.

 Can my ex-spouse still receive my life insurance payout after divorce?

-In many states, yes — unless you actively update your beneficiary designation.
-While some states have automatic revocation-upon-divorce laws that remove an ex-spouse's designation after a legal divorce, these laws do not apply universally and often do not apply to employer-sponsored ERISA plans.
-Never rely on state law to protect you here.
-The safest course of action is to update your beneficiary form immediately after a divorce is finalized.
+In some states, yes, unless you actively update your beneficiary designation.
+As of 2026, 26 states have automatic revocation-upon-divorce laws that remove an ex-spouse's designation, but these laws do not apply to employer-sponsored ERISA plans.
+Under Supreme Court precedent, ERISA preempts state divorce-revocation statutes for ERISA plans, meaning the named beneficiary generally controls unless the participant changes the designation.
+The safest course is to update your beneficiary form immediately after a divorce is finalized.

 What is the best way to leave life insurance to my minor children?

-The best approach is to establish a trust for the benefit of your children and name the trust as the policy beneficiary.
-This avoids court-appointed guardianship, gives you control over when and how funds are distributed, and prevents a lump-sum payout to an 18-year-old.
+The best approach is to establish a trust for the benefit of your children and name the trustee as the policy beneficiary.
+This avoids court-appointed guardianship (which can cost $2,000 to $7,000 for uncontested cases and $10,000 to $30,000 or more if contested in 2026), gives you control over when and how funds are distributed, and prevents a lump-sum payout to an 18-year-old.
 Alternatively, you can designate a custodian under the Uniform Transfers to Minors Act (UTMA) for smaller policies.
 Consult an estate planning attorney to determine which option is right for your situation.

 Does my will control who receives my life insurance death benefit?

 No. Your will has no authority over life insurance proceeds.
-The insurance company is legally bound to pay whoever is named on the beneficiary designation form on file — regardless of what your will states.
-This is true even if your will was written more recently than your beneficiary form.
-The only way to change who receives the death benefit is to update the designation directly with your insurer.
+The insurance company is legally bound to pay whoever is named on the beneficiary designation form on file, regardless of what your will states.
+The only way to change who receives the death benefit is to update the designation directly with your insurer, and understanding what your family will need for claiming life insurance in advance helps them plan too.

 What happens if I don't name a contingent beneficiary and my primary beneficiary dies before me?

 If no contingent beneficiary is named and the primary beneficiary predeceases you, the death benefit will typically be paid to your estate and must go through probate.
-This means the funds are subject to court supervision, legal fees, creditor claims, and potentially months or years of delay before your family sees any money.
+This means the funds are subject to court supervision, legal fees averaging 3% to 8% of the estate value, creditor claims, and potentially 9 to 18 months of delay.
 Naming at least one contingent beneficiary is a simple, no-cost safeguard that ensures your family avoids this outcome entirely.
+Learn more about how per stirpes designations work to further protect multiple generations of your family.

 See what plans you qualify for in just a few minutes